LVijayaraghavan/Climatestarter/README.md

      - Ddate that is exactly a year previous to the end date within the climate data

 ## Precipitation Analysis
- ..* Using a query to retrieve the last 12 months of precipitation data.
+ - Using a query to retrieve the last 12 months of precipitation data.
- ..* Use Pandas to print the summary statistics for the precipitation data.
+ - Use Pandas to print the summary statistics for the precipitation data.

 ## Station Analysis

-..* Build queries using Sqlalchemy to find the following:
+- Build queries using Sqlalchemy to find the following:
-..* Total number of stations
+- Total number of stations
-..* Most active stations
+- Most active stations
-..* List the stations and onservation counts in descending order ..* Design a query to retrieve the last 12 months of temperature observation data (tobs).
+- List the stations and onservation counts in descending order
+- Design a query to retrieve the last 12 months of temperature observation data (tobs).

-      * Filter by the station with the highest number of observations.
+- Filter by the station with the highest number of observations.

-      * Plot the results as a histogram with `bins=12`.
+- Plot the results as a histogram with `bins=12`.

 ## Temperature Analysis

-Find the minimum, average and maximum temperature for dates same as trip planned dates but a previous year
+- Find the minimum, average and maximum temperature for dates same as trip planned dates but a previous year
-Plot the min, avg, and max temperature from your previous query as a bar chart. with average temperature as the bar height. and peak-to-peak (tmax-tmin) value as the y error bar (yerr) temperature during vacation
+- Plot the min, avg, and max temperature from your previous query as a bar chart. with average temperature as the bar height and peak-to-peak (tmax-tmin) value as the y error bar (yerr)
+- temperature during vacation
-Calculate the rainfall per weather station using the previous year's matching dates.
+- Calculate the rainfall per weather station using the previous year's matching dates.

-Calculate the daily normals.
+- Calculate the daily normals.
 Normals are the averages for the min, avg, and max temperatures

-Create a list of dates for your trip in the format %m-%d.
+- Create a list of dates for your trip in the format %m-%d.
 Use the daily_normals function to calculate the normals for each date string    and append the results to a list.
 Use Pandas to plot an area plot (stacked=False) for the daily normals. plot is Area Plot of temperature changes